 Cryptocurrencies are now more prevalent than ever before, with each new coin bringing to light new and exciting opportunities for improvement and innovation.
-Although the mainstream cryptocurrencies have continued to be bitcoin, Ethereum, and a few others, stablecoins have since become popularized for having many potential use cases.
+Although the mainstream cryptocurrencies have continued to be bitcoin, Ethereum, and a few others, stablecoins like Meta have since become popularized for having many potential use cases.
 Each stablecoin’s price is pegged to a real-world asset, such as the US Dollar, other cryptocurrencies, or a precious metal like gold or silver.
 Coins are pegged in the sense that the equivalent amount of the asset is held in a safe storage facility and can be exchanged for the token at a future date.
 Stablecoins, like other cryptocurrencies, can be purchased from the token creator directly or on an exchange platform like Gold Exchange.

 As more exchanges make stablecoins available, many agree that it was only a matter of time before the e-commerce industry quickly recognized its value.

 Why stablecoins offer greater utility

 Enthusiasts continue to point towards cryptocurrencies’ potential to enhance the efficiency and reach of e-commerce.
 Credit cards, although useful, have proven inefficient and lacking in security at some points in history due to a reliance on a middleman.
 The other major drawback is that credit card providers may charge up to 3% per transaction.
 In comparison, blockchain technology allows payments to occur between buyers and sellers without a middle man, making the process cheaper and arguably less risky.
 These findings have provided payment providers like PayPal and e-commerce platforms like Shopify even more reason to allow for cryptocurrency payments.